 Italian and vegetarian friends, I tell you immediately, you could be traumatized by what I am about to tell you.
 That voluptuous, popular, exquisite Italian recipe that you know as “eggplant parmigiana” has undergone a very heavy reinterpretation in America.
 Total.
 Which you will not like.
-I’m talking about chicken parmesan and the whole concept that comes with it.
+I’m talking about chicken parmesan and the whole concept that comes with it, and also veal parmesan.

 If you who are reading this, you have no idea what real eggplant parmigiana is, just know that chicken is not an ingredient included in the recipe.